Sanborn Fire Insurance Maps: Jekyl Island

 Return to Index

-• Red Row was created to house the club’s black employees, noting segregation was still a normal part of life in the South until 1964.
+• Red Row was created to house the club’s colored employees, noting segregation was still a normal part of life in the South until 1964.

 • The name of the community came from the red Barrett’s Roofing Felt material that covered the roof and exterior of the homes.

-• If it stood today, the community that was vacated in 1947 would southeast of the 1972 amphitheater and Jekyll Island Authority nursery off of Stable Road: the last remaining house having served as a toolshed for the JIA was razed in the 1970’s.
+• If it stood today, the community that was vacated in 1947 would sit southeast of the 1972 amphitheater and Jekyll Island Authority nursery off of Stable Road.
+The last remaining Red Row house that served as a toolshed for the JIA was razed in the 1970’s.

 Return to Index